 - I like to translate – I mean, I think I’d be pretty good at it, I haven’t done much yet but I’d like to get some experience – can I help with your volunteer crowd-sourced translation projects?

 - I’d like to republish one of your pieces on our website, what do I need to do?

-Absolutely, although we’ll remind you that it’s important to us that you first read our Founding Principles to get a feel for the kind of material we select, and that you evaluate your own suggestion by that criteria before pitching it to us.
-We wrote that document specifically to describe our mission to anyone who shows an interest.
-Keep this in mind: it’ll definitely take you a lot less time to read our Founding Principles than it will for us to translate anything.
-Let’s start out with a common understanding and mutual respect, and take it from there.
-Back to top
+Absolutely, provided that you first read our content curation guidelines, and evaluate your suggestion by that criteria first.
+We wrote that document to describe our mission to anyone who shows an interest.
+A friendly note about reading our guidelines: it will definitely take you a lot less time to read than it will for us to translate anything you may suggest.
+Let’s start out with some common understanding and mutual respect, and take it from there.

-Guerrilla Translators and Editors, while open to suggestions, choose their own material.
+Guerrilla Translators and Editors choose their own material (while remaining open to suggestion).
 Content curation is an essential part of the Guerrilla Translation philosophy.
-We’re critical readers and communicators ourselves, and are passionate about the texts, videos and art projects we choose for translation.
-Back to top
+As critical readers and communicators, we are passionate about the texts, videos and art projects we choose for translation.

 Well, thanks for the compliment!
-First of all, please get in touch with us, we’d like to say thank you and know more about what you do.
-Of course, we’d also appreciate the opportunity of being certain that we’re on the same page in terms of our values and views.
+First of all, please get in touch with us, we’d like to say thank you and know more about you.
+We also want to be certain that we’re on the same page in terms of our values and views.
 If you offer any remuneration for republishing, please also let us know.
 We offer the authors of the original piece any income from republishing – they can choose to gift it back to us for our pro-bono work or not, but we do want to tell them if there’s an amount offered for republished work.
-Finally, we request that you link back to our page, and retain all of the credits for the text (authorship, translation and editing), the accompanying images, if you choose to use them, and of course please mention our choice of license (PPL).
+Finally, we request that you link back to our page, and retain all of the credits for the text (authorship, translation and editing), the accompanying images, if you choose to use them, and of course please mention our choice of license (PPL)